hubbards/sequence-alignment-haskell/README.md

 ### Build

 Build the project with the command `stack build`.
+Build the documentation for the project with the command `stack haddock`.

 ### Test